 Colorado’s Rocky Mountain National Park attracts ambitious and energetic hikers, who come to scale its spiky peaks.
 A particular favourite is Longs Peak, the park’s only “fourteener” (over 14,000 ft).
 The views from the top are simply magnificent, taking in shimmering blue lakes, emerald forests and stony, snow-streaked mountaintops.

-The Giant Saguaro cactus is the universal symbol of the American West, and this desert park stretching either side of the city of Tucson, protects the majority of the USA’s quota.
+The Giant Saguaro cactus is the universal symbol of the American West, and this desert park stretching either side of the city of Tucson, Arizona, protects the majority of the USA’s quota.
 Hiking and backpacking are the main activities on offer here in all but the summer months, where temperatures can become so extreme that hikers are advised to avoid venturing into backcountry.

 Teamed with its neighbour, Kings Canyon National Park, Sequoia National Park is part of Sierra Nevada's project to protect North America’s most famous trees – giant sequoias.
 The largest tree of all, the General Sherman tree, is here, too.
 The vast majority of the park is roadless wilderness, and represents a time before the first Europeans arrived in America.